MRYingLEE/Data-and-AI-at-Scale/README.md

 ### Native First

-# Situations: To provide scalability by Creativity

-## Situation 1: Different data vendors have different data license requirements.
-How to link them together and following these requirements?

-## Situation 2: Vendors provide data at a daily frequence, how to keep the history but also to keep the management cost low?
-Table with Partition or Wildcard tables?

-## Situation 3: Vendors provide all kinds of data.
-Should we use ETL or ELT?
-Or EtLT (try to transform after loading as much as possible)
-In some situations (parquet files with unsual column names), we even use ELT at first, then ETL when the former fails.

-## Situation 4: A vendor called R provides data as many time series of data, how to pivot it and unpivot it?

-## Situation 5: A vendor called B provides 200+ files as a batch.
-How to link them together?

-## Situation 6: A company has thousands of staff, how to create contextual views for each one at run time?

-## Situation 7: Thousands of data columns have been ingested as string, how to decide a most suitable column type?

-## Situation 8: A vendor called C provides an unbound pivot, which exceeds the BigQuery's column number limit (10k).

-## Situation 9: A BigQuery loading function ignores hundred of rows of CSV for some special characters within them while Park can recognize it in a partial correct way.

-## Situation 10: How to operate data pipelines automatically and manually?

-## Situation 11: How to make sure data pipeline runs when the whole batch of files are ready?

 # Experience and Thoughts on Data Pipeline Development in Airflow

 I have led a team to build 20+ ETL/ELT data pipelines in Airflow.
 As a practitioner, I am to share my experience and thoughts.